metio/terraform-provider-k8s/docs/data-sources/datadoghq_com_datadog_agent_v1alpha1_manifest.md

 Required:

-- `monitors` (List of String) Required: Monitors is a collection of Ceph monitors More info: https://examples.k8s.io/volumes/cephfs/README.md#how-to-use-it
+- `monitors` (List of String) monitors is Required: Monitors is a collection of Ceph monitors More info: https://examples.k8s.io/volumes/cephfs/README.md#how-to-use-it

 Optional:

-- `path` (String) Optional: Used as the mounted root, rather than the full Ceph tree, default is /
+- `path` (String) path is Optional: Used as the mounted root, rather than the full Ceph tree, default is /
-- `read_only` (Boolean) Optional: Defaults to false (read/write).
+- `read_only` (Boolean) readOnly is Optional: Defaults to false (read/write).
 ReadOnly here will force the ReadOnly setting in VolumeMounts.
 More info: https://examples.k8s.io/volumes/cephfs/README.md#how-to-use-it
-- `secret_file` (String) Optional: SecretFile is the path to key ring for User, default is /etc/ceph/user.secret More info: https://examples.k8s.io/volumes/cephfs/README.md#how-to-use-it
+- `secret_file` (String) secretFile is Optional: SecretFile is the path to key ring for User, default is /etc/ceph/user.secret More info: https://examples.k8s.io/volumes/cephfs/README.md#how-to-use-it
-- `secret_ref` (Attributes) Optional: SecretRef is reference to the authentication secret for User, default is empty.
+- `secret_ref` (Attributes) secretRef is Optional: SecretRef is reference to the authentication secret for User, default is empty.
 More info: https://examples.k8s.io/volumes/cephfs/README.md#how-to-use-it (see [below for nested schema](#nestedatt--spec--agent--config--volumes--cephfs--secret_ref))
-- `user` (String) Optional: User is the rados user name, default is admin More info: https://examples.k8s.io/volumes/cephfs/README.md#how-to-use-it
+- `user` (String) user is optional: User is the rados user name, default is admin More info: https://examples.k8s.io/volumes/cephfs/README.md#how-to-use-it

 <a id="nestedatt--spec--agent--config--volumes--cephfs--secret_ref"></a>
 ### Nested Schema for `spec.agent.config.volumes.cephfs.secret_ref`